 15.3 The Energy Strategy confirms the design of the New Build has been assessed against the Greater London Authority's London Plan method, Be Lean, Be Clean, Be Green energy hierarchy to qualify the carbon emissions reduction targets have been met.
-Following this method, the applicant confirms that the overall development's carbon emissions will be reduced 21% below the Part L 2021 Building Regulations baseline.
+Following this method, the applicant confirms that the overall development's carbon emissions will be Page 56 reduced 21% below the Part L 2021 Building Regulations baseline.
 The design proposes an all-electric building services strategy, supported by LZC technology to protect local air quality and to ensure lower carbon emissions at present and in addition, increasingly reduced carbon emissions as the electricity grid decarbonises into the future.
 I consider the design of the thermal elements of the building, combined with the use of LZC technology will deliver a significant number of new homes that contribute to the city's ability to combat climate change into the future.
-I consider the design of the SD3.
+I consider the design of the New Build complies with the aims of JCS policy SD3.